 Recommendation letters are not required for this award.
 A Department Head Statement is required as part of the Research Plan.
-Letters of support may be included as part of the Appendix to the Research Plan.
+Letters of support may be included as part of the Appendix.

-Section IX- Application Questions
+Section IX-Application Questions

 Significance to the American Lung Association Mission